Loading Golf Stats...

 More Fantasy News

-English closed with a two-under 70 on Sunday at the AT&T Byron Nelson to finish 17-under and tied for 13th.
+English closed with a two-under 69 on Monday at the Northern Trust to finish eight-under and tied for 31st.